dsc-courses/dsc30-2023-su/projects/primer.md

 In the `Sieve` class, write a Java implementation for `sieve` that takes as input 2 integer arguments: `start` and `end`.
 The method should return an integer array containing the primes in the interval `[start, end)`.
 In other words, `start` is included in the range but `end` is not.
 If `end` is less than or equal to `start`, return an empty array.

+{: .deliverable }
+Explain the part of the `Sieve` class that you're most proud of programming.

 ### Common prefixes

 Suppose you're designing a file organization system that automatically groups files under a certain label.
 The common prefix among a group of filenames can be used to create a hierarchy or grouping of the files, making it easier for users to navigate and find desired files.
-For example, if a group of files have the names `accounting_january.xlsx`, `accounting_february.xlsx`, and `accounting_march.xlsx`, the common prefix among all three of these names is `accounting_`, so these files could be grouped together under a folder named `accounting`.
+For example, if a group of files have the names `accounting_jan.xlsx`, `accounting_feb.xlsx`, and `accounting_mar.xlsx`, the common prefix among all three of these names is `accounting_`, so these files could be grouped together under a folder named `accounting`.

 In the `CommonPrefixes` class, implement the `findCommonPrefixes` method that takes an array of strings and returns the longest common prefix among all the given strings.
 If there is no common prefix among all the strings, return an empty string.

+{: .deliverable }
+Explain the part of the `CommonPrefixes` class that you're most proud of programming.

 ## Test

-Write at least two test cases for `findCommonPrefixes` in a single test function.
 To create a test function:

 1. In the editor, move your cursor to the class that you'd like to test.
 Then, press `Alt+Enter` and select **Create Test**.
 1. In the **Create Test** dialog, select the library **JUnit5** and fix the problem by using the latest stable version of JUnit (5.9.3 at the time of writing).